 - I will be stealing the idea one day in the near future.

-While Paul hasn’t said who made it to the next round, or an offer, I wouldn’t want to be one of the two or three people who couldn’t/didn’t do their homework in a competitive field that prepared.
+While Paul hasn’t said who made it to the next round, I wouldn’t want to be one of the people who didn’t look at his profile.

-What Does Paul’s Test Mean to You, the Job Seeker?
+What Does Paul’s Test Mean for Your Job Search?

 - Connect on LinkedIn with people who are going to interview you.